-B. Results and discussion
+B. Results and Discussion

 The raw S-parameter measurements of the calibration standards were collected over multiple frequency sweeps.
-For each standard, 25 frequency sweeps were collected at an IFbandwidth of $100 \,\mathrm{Hz}$ and a source power of $-10 \,\mathrm{dBm}$.
-Each frequency sweep covers the range $1 - 150 \,\mathrm{GHz}$ with 299 frequency points.
-The collected data was processed in Python with help of the package scikit-rf [14], and the multiline TRL algorithm from [12] was used.
+For each standard, 25 frequency sweeps were collected at an IF-bandwidth of 100 Hz and a source power of -10 dBm.
+Each frequency sweep covers the range 1-150 GHz with 299 frequency points.
+The collected data were processed in Python with help of the package scikit-rf [15], and the multiline TRL algorithm from [12] was used.
 We also applied the same eigenvalue formulation from [12] for the thru-free multiline calibration.
 Both methods result in the same normalized error terms, as a thru definition is not required in the formulation of the eigenvalue problem.
 We denormalized the error terms for the multiline TRL calibration using the reflect standard (short) and the thru standard (0 mm line) to define the location of the calibration plane at the center of the thru standard.
-Thereafter, we used the same reflect standard (short) for the thru-free calibration, in addition to the network standard implemented as a 1 mm line and the network-reflect standard implemented as an offset short, with the offset being identical to the network standard (1 mm line).
-Furthermore, since we collected multiple sweeps for each standard, we computed the covariance matrix due to instrument noise and linearly propagated its uncertainty through both calibrations using the technique discussed in [15], [16].
+Thereafter, we used the same reflect standard (short) for the thru-free calibration, in addition to the network standard